mid2SUPAERO/ecoHALE/openaerostruct/docs/aero_walkthrough.rst

 4. Set up and run the optimization problem

 We'll now investigate these steps individually using an aerodynamic optimization case as an example.
-The full run script for this case is in :ref;_Quick_Example.
+The full run script for this case is in :ref:_Quick_Example.

 1. Define your lifting surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~